shakes76/PatternAnalysis-2023/recognition/JunHyukKim_DEMO3/readme.md

 The training accuracy and saved predictions are from validation imagesets.
 GradScaler is used to make the training faster.

+#### 4.5.3 Commentation
+Each class and functions/methods are commented.
+Comment includes a brief description of the function of the class,method or the function and followed by the parameters it recieves and the return values it returns.
 ## 5. Algorithm/ImprovedUnet
 This program uses improved Unet to segment the differnt types of skin conditions such as melanoma.
 The improved Unet strucuture explained